Healthy broiled grapefruit with toasted coconut and ginger, a delicious treat anytime of day!

 The grapefruit is a beautiful tangy fruit that is rich in color, a bit tart and sweet all in one.
 If you’re a lover of grapefruits this will be a perfect way to keep your options for serving them varied and fresh.

-This recipe is quick and simple making it easy to pull together in no time.
+This recipe is easy, quick and simple making it easy to pull together in no time.
 You can serve your broiled grapefruit for a light breakfast or any time of day snack or dessert.

 - There are many reasons to add grapefruits to your diet.
 They are high in vitamin C which helps support the immune system.
 Grapefruits are full of antioxidants which help fight free radicals throughout the body keeping it clean and free from disease.

 - The pink and red varieties contain lycopene, which is a type of antioxidant that has anti-tumor effects.
 They also contain naringenin, a flavonoid concentrated in grapefruits that help repair DNA.
 The limonoids in grapefruits help the body with detoxification by encouraging the formation of enzymes that help make toxins become more water-soluble, allowing them to be easily flushed from the body.

 - Grapefruit juice is helpful for the prevention of kidney stones.
 You can find out more about the wonders of grapefruits from this article from Whole Foods: Grapefruits.
 Lots of great reasons to add this colorful citrus to your basket.

 My favorite way of serving broiled grapefruit is topping it with unsweetened shredded coconut.
 The toasted coconut is a perfect complement.
 If you love coconut, this is must try.
 Just be sure to add the coconut after the first couple minutes or it will toast up too much.